IgniteUI/indigo-design-docfx/en/getting-started.md

 <p style="width: 100%; text-align:center;">Figma UI Kit for Material</p>

 ### Figma UI Kit
-The Figma Indigo.Design UI Kit for Material maps to our Ignite UI for Angular, Blazor and Web Components UI toolset to completely redefine design-development processes.
+The Figma Indigo.Design UI Kit for Material maps to our Ignite UI for Angular, Blazor, React and Web Components UI toolset to completely redefine design-development processes.
 You now get a robust set of components, patterns, styling, and customization options, enabling you to import prototypes or any type of screen designed in Figma and transform it into clean code.
 The best part is that all static designs become interactive, responsive apps with real UI components, branding, and styling – in a single click.

 <img class="responsive-img" style="width: 100%; box-shadow: 5px -4px 13px 1px grey" src="images/figma-ui-kit.gif" />
 <p style="width: 100%; text-align:center;">Figma UI Kit</p>